bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 - Don't try to introduce a cross-compilation toolchain unless you absolutely have to.
 It will incur additional verification and maintenance costs.
 - Cross-architecture and cross-platform complicate things and make life harder.
 Please stay away from them as much as possible.
-- Thank you, Github Action.
+- Thank you, Github Actions.
 - Thank you, LLVM-Clang.